Johnny Bright incident

-The Johnny Bright incident was a violent on-field assault against African-American player Johnny Bright by a white opposing player during an American college football game held on October 20, 1951, in Stillwater, Oklahoma.
+The Johnny Bright incident was a violent on-field assault against African-American player Johnny Bright by Wilbanks Smith, a white opposing player during an American college football game held on October 20, 1951, in Stillwater, Oklahoma.
 The game was significant in itself as it marked the first time that an African-American athlete with a national profile and of critical importance to the success of his team, the Drake Bulldogs, had played against Oklahoma A&M College (now Oklahoma State University) at Oklahoma A&M's Lewis Field.
 Bright's injury also highlighted the racial tensions of the times and assumed notoriety when it was captured in what was later to become both a widely disseminated and eventually Pulitzer Prize–winning photo sequence.

 Assault

 Bright's participation as a halfback and quarterback in the game between the Drake Bulldogs and Oklahoma A&M Cowboys on October 20, 1951, at Lewis Field was controversial even before it began.
 Bright had been the first African-American football player to play at Lewis Field two years prior without incident.
 In 1951, Bright was a pre-season Heisman Trophy candidate and led the nation in total offense.
 Bright had never played for a losing team in his college career.
 Coming into the contest, Drake carried a five-game winning streak, owing much to Bright's rushing and passing abilities.

 It was an open secret that Oklahoma A&M players were targeting Bright.
 Both Oklahoma A&M's student newspaper, The Daily O'Collegian, and the local newspaper, The News Press, reported that Bright was a marked man, and several A&M students were openly claiming that Bright "would not be around at the end of the game".
 Although Oklahoma A&M had integrated in 1949, the Jim Crow spirit was still very much alive on campus.